HMSarwar/Topics-for-Competitive-Programming/listoftopics.md

 g.
 Regular Iteration to reach a fixed point [Advanced].

-¦ NewtonRaphson
+Â¦ NewtonRaphson

 method to find root of a mathematical function.

-¦ Iterations to solve linear nonhomogeneous
+Â¦ Iterations to solve linear nonhomogeneous

 system of equations.

 h.
-Randomized Algorithms [Intermediate]¦
+Randomized Algorithms [Intermediate]Â¦

 QuickSort.